 If you want an IMR, you must first file an appeal with your health plan.
-If you do not hear from your health plan within 30 days, or if you are unhappy with your health plan's decision, then you may then request an IMR.
+If you do not hear from your dental plan within 30 days, or if you are unhappy with your dental plan's decision, then you may request an IMR.
 You must ask for an IMR within 180 days from the date of the "Notice of Appeal Resolution" letter.

 You may be able to get an IMR right away without filing an appeal first.
-This is in cases where your health is in immediate danger or the request was denied because treatment is considered experimental or investigational.
+This is for cases where your health or dental function is in immediate danger.
 The paragraph below will provide you with information on how to request an IMR.
 Note that the term "grievance" is talking about both "complaints" and "appeals."